 Here we have five kitchen storage projects for the price of one!
 That means that squeezing extra space out of your existing kitchen is a cinch.
 These woodworking projects increase in difficulty, starting with a spice rack concealed on a cabinet door, up to a roll-out pantry cabinet.
 There’s also instruction for making a pan lid holder, a clever folding cookbook rack and blind corner glide-out with swinging shelves to utilize that awkward wasted space in a corner.
 And when you’re done, why not increase your storage options still further with these under-cabinet drawers?

 These superb built-in bookcases will please the keenest of bookworms, offering plenty of space for books, artifacts, photos and other objects.
 Lower cupboards are also included for tucking other items put of sight.
 Made from solid Mission Oak, with oak arch trim detailing, this bookcase can be adjusted to fit the dimensions for your room exactly.
 Most parts can be made in your workshop or garage and then assembled in the room.
-You’ll need some DIY experience for this complex project, including skills such as using a pocket hole jig (see our instructions).
+You’ll need some DIY experience for this complex project, including skills such as using a pocket hole jig.
 It will take you around 40 hours and cost approximately $1,500.

 Instead of struggling with a kitchen table or wobbly desk, why not treat yourself to a purpose-built home office suite?
 Providing the perfect environment for working, this innovative design includes a desk top, a swing-out work area, storage drawers and more.
 You’ll need some pre-made standard units for this project, including wall cabinets and file drawer base cabinets, and the detailed instructions include advice about installing wiring and lighting, as well.
-Take a look at our other home office organization hacks, too.
+Take a look at our other home office organization ideas, too.

 Schoolhouse Storage Shed